kirungo/100-Days-Of-Code-Python/Day-5/README.md

 ## For Loops, Range and Code Blocks
 <em> Notes: </em>
-Loops are things that hav eto happen over and over again
+Loops are things that hav eto happen over and over again The for loop checks EVERY score in the list, no exceptions.

 ```python
 # for loop: in the below item is the name give that allows to interate in the list